Health Benefits of Eating Apples in South Africa

 From Top Red (my favourite), Golden Delicious to Granny Smith.
 These apples are a tasty and effortless way to add nutrients to your diet.

-South Africa produces various apples for local consumption.
-Apples such as Golden Delicious, Royal Gala, Braeburn, and Granny Smith.
+South Africa produces various apples for local consumption, including Golden Delicious, Royal Gala, Braeburn, and Granny Smith.

-But, South Africa has a variety of apples for export.
-The Golden Delicious, Royal Gala, Granny Smith, Cripps Pink, Pink Lady®, Top Red, Starking, Fuji, Cripps’s Red, Joya®, and Braeburn.
+However, South Africa exports a variety of apples: Golden Delicious, Royal Gala, Granny Smith, Cripps Pink, Pink Lady®, Top Red, Starking, Fuji, Cripps’s Red, Joya®, and Braeburn.
 We get the leftovers from the export market.

 Apples come in assorted colours depending on the variety, from pale yellow and green to deep red.
 Their taste and texture vary, too, from juicy to firm and sweet to tangy.

-Due to the large variety available, you can buy apples from Woolworths, Pick n Pay, and Shoprite all year round.
-But are apples healthy?
+As a consistent fruit consumer, I buy apples from Woolworths, Pick n Pay, and Shoprite all year round.

 Type of Apples